ShoaibHoque/LSTM_Model_Developement/README.md

 2. Installation
 3. Data Collection
 4. Model Training
+5. Telegram Bot Updates
-5. Real-Time Prediction and Trading
+6. Real-Time Prediction and Trading
-6. Telegram Bot Updates
+7. Performance	Metrics

 ## Overview
 This bot is designed to predict the closing price of BTCUSD using an LSTM neural network and execute trades on MetaTrader5.
 It also sends updates to a Telegram channel using Telegram bot.